Daughters of the Dust: Plot

-Several other family members' stories unfold between these narratives.
-They include Haagar, a cousin who finds the old spiritual beliefs and provincialism of the island "backwards," and is impatient to leave for a more modern society with its educational and economic opportunities.
-Her daughter Iona longs to be with her secret lover St. Julien Lastchild, a Cherokee Native American, a resident of the island.
-Lastchild presents Iona with a letter confessing his devotion the day of Iona's departure asking her to stay with him.
+Several other family stories unfold within this narrative.
+Haagar, a cousin, finds the old spiritual beliefs and provincialism of the island to be "backwards" and is eager to leave for a more modern society with educational and economic opportunities.
+Her daughter, Iona, longs to be with her secret lover, St. Julien Lastchild, a Cherokee who lives on the island.
+On the day Iona is set to leave, Lastchild gives her a letter confessing his love and asking her to stay.

-While the women prepare a traditional meal for the feast, which includes okra, yams and shellfish prepared at the beach, the men gather nearby in groups to talk and play games.
-The children and teenagers play games, practice religious rites on the beach, and have a Bible-study session with Viola.
-Yellow Mary and Eula bond as survivors of rape.
-Bilal Muhammad, a cousin that is believed to be Ibo but hails from the French West Indies, leads a Muslim prayer.
-Nana evokes the spirits of the family's ancestors who worked on the island's indigo plantations.
-Nana combines the power of their ancestors with Viola's Bible as a symbol of the old and the new.
-Eula and Eli reveal the history and folklore of the slave uprising and mass suicide at Ibo Landing.
-The Peazant family members make their final decisions to leave the island for a new beginning, or stay behind and maintain their way of life.
-Yellow Mary chooses to stay on the island along with Eli and Eula.
-In tears, Iona jumps off the boat prior to departing as Lastchild comes for her on horseback.
-Haagar is held back by another family member while calling for her daughter.
-Remaining family members watch as most of the Peazants finally depart.
+As the women prepare a traditional feast, including okra, yams, and shellfish cooked on the beach, the men gather in groups nearby to talk and play games.
+The children and teenagers play, practice religious rites on the beach, and attend a Bible-study session led by Viola.
+Yellow Mary and Eula bond as survivors of sexual violence.
+Bilal Muhammad, a cousin believed to be of Igbo descent but hailing from the French West Indies, leads a Muslim prayer.
+Nana calls upon the spirits of the family’s ancestors, who once worked on the island’s indigo plantations.
+She combines the power of these ancestors with Viola’s Bible, symbolizing the old and the new.

+Throughout the film, Eli and Eula reveal the history and folklore of the slave uprising and mass suicide at Ibo Landing.
+The Peazant family members must decide whether to leave the island for a new beginning or stay behind to preserve their way of life.
+Yellow Mary chooses to stay on the island, along with Eli and Eula.
+Iona, overcome with emotion, jumps off the boat just before departure.
+Lastchild, riding horseback, rushes to her side.
+Haagar calls out for her daughter but is held back by another family member.
+The remaining family members watch as most of the Peazants leave the island for the last time.